Shan-e-Punjab Express

-The 12497 / 98 New Delhi–Amritsar Shan-e-Punjab Express is a Superfast Express train belonging to Indian Railways – Northern Railway zone that runs between New Delhi and Amritsar Junction in India.
+The 12497 / 12498 New Delhi – Amritsar – New Delhi Shan – E – Punjab Express is a Daily Superfast Express train belonging to Indian Railways – Northern Railway zone that runs between New Delhi and Amritsar Junction in India.

 It operates as train number 12497 from New Delhi to Amritsar Junction and as train number 12498 in the reverse direction serving the states of Delhi, Haryana and Punjab.

 The name Shan-e-Punjab Express translates as the Pride of Punjab.

 Coaches

-The 12497 / 98 New Delhi–Amritsar Shan-e-Punjab Express has 3 AC Chair Car, 13 2nd Class seating, 2 Unreserved/General & 2 EOG Coaches.
+The 12497 / 98 New Delhi–Amritsar Shan-e-Punjab Express has 3 AC Chair Car, 13 2nd Class seating, 2 Unreserved/General and 2 EOG Coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12497 / 98 New Delhi–Amritsar Shan-e-Punjab Express covers the distance of 448 km in 7 hours 40 mins (58.43 km/hr) in both directions.
+The 12497 / 98 New Delhi–Amritsar Shan-e-Punjab Express covers the distance of 448 km in 7 hours 40 mins (58.43 km/h) in both directions.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.